-9.4 CULTIVAR PURITY
+10.4 CULTIVAR PURITY

-All lines approved for final release by the Wheat Forum Cultivar and Technical Committee, are still subjected to strict norms for cultivar purity (maximum 1% impurity) in terms of the provisions for seed standards and certification under the Plant Improvement Act.
-Cultivar purity under these norms are however only determined after final release.
+All cultivars approved for final release by the Wheat Forum Cultivar and Technical Committee, are still subjected to strict norms for cultivar purity (maximum 1% impurity) in terms of the provisions for seed standards and certification under the Plant Improvement Act.
+Cultivar purity under these norms is however only determined after final release.